Xarelto, 15 mg 98 pcs

 Overdose

-Rare cases of overdose have been reported when taking rivaroxaban up to 600 mg without the development of bleeding or other adverse reactions.
-Due to limited absorption, a low-level plateau of drug concentration is expected with no further increase in its average plasma concentration when using doses higher than therapeutic, equal to 50 mg or higher.
+Rare cases of overdose have been reported when taking rivaroxaban up to 600 mg without bleeding or other adverse reactions.
+Due to limited absorption, the development of a low-level plateau in drug concentration is expected without a further increase in its average plasma concentration when using doses exceeding therapeutic doses of 50 mg and above.

 The specific antidote for rivaroxaban is unknown.
-In case of overdose, activated charcoal may be used to reduce absorption of rivaroxaban.
-Given the intense binding to plasma proteins, rivaroxaban is not expected to be excreted by dialysis.
+In case of overdose, activated charcoal can be used to reduce the absorption of rivaroxaban.
+Given its extensive binding to plasma proteins, it is expected that rivaroxaban will not be eliminated during dialysis.

 Treatment of bleeding

-If a patient receiving rivaroxaban has a bleeding complication, the next administration of the drug should be delayed or, if necessary, treatment with this drug should be discontinued.
-The half-life of rivaroxaban is approximately 5 to 13 hours.
-Treatment should be individualized depending on the severity and localization of bleeding.
-If necessary, appropriate symptomatic treatment such as mechanical compression (e.g., in severe nasal bleeding), surgical hemostasis with assessment of its effectiveness, infusion therapy and hemodynamic support, use of blood products (red blood cell mass or fresh frozen plasma, depending on whether anemia or coagulopathy occurred) or platelets may be used.
+If a bleeding complication occurs in a patient receiving rivaroxaban, the next dose of the drug should be delayed or, if necessary, treatment with this drug should be discontinued.
+The half-life of rivaroxaban is approximately 5-13 hours.
+Treatment should be individualized depending on the severity and location of the bleeding.
+If necessary, appropriate symptomatic treatment can be used, such as mechanical compression (for example, for severe epistaxis), surgical hemostasis with evaluation of its effectiveness, fluid therapy and hemodynamic support, the use of blood products (packed red blood cells or fresh frozen plasma, depending on whether anemia or coagulopathy occurs) or platelets.

-If the above measures do not eliminate bleeding, specific procoagulant drugs such as prothrombin complex concentrate, activated prothrombin complex factor concentrate or recombinant factor VIIa may be prescribed.
-However, there is currently limited experience with these drugs in patients receiving Xarelto®.
+If the above measures do not eliminate bleeding, specific procoagulant drugs, such as prothrombin complex concentrate, activated prothrombin complex factor concentrate, or recombinant factor VIIa, may be prescribed.
+However, at present, experience with the use of these drugs in patients receiving Xarelto® is very limited.

-Protamine sulfate and vitamin K are not expected to affect the anticoagulation activity of rivaroxaban.
+Protamine sulfate and vitamin K are not expected to affect the anticoagulant activity of rivaroxaban.

-There is limited experience with tranexamic acid and no experience with aminocaproic acid and aprotinin in patients receiving Xarelto®.
-There is no scientific evidence or experience with the systemic hemostatic drug desmopressin in patients receiving Xarelto®.
+There is limited experience with the use of tranexamic acid and no experience with the use of aminocaproic acid and aprotinin in patients receiving Xarelto®.
+There is no scientific basis for or experience with the use of the systemic hemostatic drug desmopressin in patients receiving Xarelto®.

 ---|---|